tiberiusferreira/blog/content/posts/botejao_a_motivation_to_write_rust.md

 So I sent an email to [Smart Campus](http://smartcampus.prefeitura.unicamp.br) the organization inside UNICAMP which seemed the most appropriate.
 We had a meeting and they revealed that other students had the same idea before and that they could provide and install the camera.

-However, they would only do it if the image never left the device and the only output as how many people were in the line.
+However, they would only do it if the image never left the device and the only output as how many people were in the line, for privacy reasons.
  This was the reason previous attempts were not successful.

 All I heard was the excuse I needed to dip my toes into Machine Learning.